 COOK TIME: 15 MINUTES

-Sauté onions in the butter.
-Add garlic and continue sautéing for another thirty seconds or just until brown.
+Saute onions in the butter.
+Add garlic and continue sauteing for another thirty seconds or just until brown.

-How Can Buttery Carrot Soup Make You Feel Great?
+How Can This Ayurvedic Recipe Make You Feel Great?

 WHAT IS BUTTERY CARROT SOUP?

 Buttery soft warm carrots are creamy and comfortable for cold weather days.

 Eating Ayurvedically makes you feel nourished and energized.
 An Ayurvedic diet is

 tailored to your individual body type and the specific imbalances you are working with